sg893052/sonic-buildimage/system/dynamic-port-breakout-HLD.md

 ## 3.1 Overview (community comparison)

-  In community version,  DPB is supported only through CLICK management infrastructure.
+  In community version, DPB is supported only through CLICK infrastructure.
 The SONiC YANG configuration dependency generation and cleanup are done through Python YANG (libYANG, pyang) tools.
 The dependency cleanup is directly applied to CONFIG_DB in controlled way.
 The CLICK DPB commands blocks CLI till DPB operation is complete.
 This is to make sure not accept any additional configuration during DPB.
 This way community achieved DPB in synchronous way.

-In Broadcom version (Buzznik+) DPB is supported through management infrastructure only.
-Due to some device restriction (master port to be deleted last), asynchronous management infrastructure and DB update ordering challenges across the back end application,  DPB operation being staged in back end port manager.
+In Broadcom version (Buzznik+) DPB is supported only in management infrastructure.
+Due to some device restriction (master port to be deleted last), asynchronous config DB update from management infrastructure and DB update ordering challenges across the back end application,  DPB operation being staged in back end port manager.
 To achieve synchronization between back and front end there are some additional CONFIG_DB and STATE_DB tables.

 ## 3.2 DB Changes